 - The District's net position decreased as a result of this year's operations.
-While net position of business-type activities decreased by \$586,945, or 1 percent, net position of the governmental activities decreased by \$27,267, or 7 percent. - During the year, government-wide revenues for the primary government totaled \$3,028,792, while expenses totaled \$3,643,004, resulting in a decrease to net position of \$614,212. - The District's net position totaled \$43,756,131 on April 30, 2020, which includes \$39,743,402 net investment in capital assets, \$993,778 subject to external restrictions, and \$3,018,951 unrestricted net position that may be used to meet the ongoing obligations to citizens and creditors. - The General Fund reported a deficit this year of \$28,110, resulting in ending fund balance of \$366,639, a decrease of 7 percent.
+Business-type activities decreased by \$559,440, or 1 percent after the closing of the District's governmental activities, including the General Fund and Audit Fund, into the business-type activities.
+Going forward, the District will be reported entirely under the business-type activities function. - During the year, government-wide revenues for the primary government totaled \$3,145,689, while expenses totaled \$4,080,303, resulting in a decrease to net position of \$934,614. - The District's net position totaled \$42,821,517 on April 30, 2021, which includes \$40,076,467 net investment in capital assets, \$158,959 subject to external restrictions, and \$2,586,091 unrestricted net position that may be used to meet the ongoing obligations to citizens and creditors.